 Breaking The Cycle

-Think of it as a beast who needs a steady but massive supply of drugs to feed itself.
+Think of it as a beast that needs a steady but massive supply of drugs to feed itself.
 It gets stronger every time to increase the dosage and screams every time you try to starve it.
 But with a little abstinence and self-determination, you can weaken this beast to death.
+As we know, alcohol abstinence has become more common, and the amount of alcohol consumed among drinkers has declined!

 Redefine Your Definition of Fun